-- Assist Lead Teacher in reviewing the progress of each child and developing written plans to promote each child’s growth and development.
+- Assist the Lead Teacher in reviewing the progress of each child and developing written plans to promote each child’s growth and development.

-- Maintain a well-organized, safe and attractive classroom environment conducive to the optimal growth and development of children.
+- Maintain a well-organized, safe, and attractive classroom environment conducive to the optimal growth and development of children.

 - Responsible for assorting different activities and attendance for each student.

-- Reinforce any instructions taught in the classroom, answering any questions or grading assignments.
+- Reinforce any instructions taught in the classroom, answering any questions, or grading assignments.

 - Assist teachers with classroom duties as needed.

-- Teachers aide, watched children, helped dress them, prepared food for them, participated in activities outside with them.
+- Teachers aide, watched children, helped dress them, prepared food for them, and participated in activities outside with them.